dbactual/thomaspaine-www/content/works/to-the-honorable-senate-of-the-united-states-jan-21-1808.md

    which the States frequently took no notice; and, when they did, it was never uniformly.

-   After the failure of the five per cent, duty recommended by Congress, to pay the interest of a loan to be borrowed in Holland, I wrote to Chancellor Livingston, then Minister for Foreign Affairs, and Robert Morris, Minister of Finance, and proposed a method for getting over the
+   After the failure of the five per cent. duty recommended by Congress, to pay the interest of a loan to be borrowed in Holland, I wrote to Chancellor Livingston, then Minister for Foreign Affairs, and Robert Morris, Minister of Finance, and proposed a method for getting over the